DMS rostering update

 In 2014, Alberta Health declared its support of the regulation of DMS through the ACMDTT.

-In 2016, the Health Professions Act (HPA) was amended to provide the pathway for assurance of public protection, leading to greater public awareness and confidence in what diagnostic medical sonographers practice.
+In 2016, the HPA was amended to provide the pathway for assurance of public protection, leading to greater public awareness and confidence in what diagnostic medical sonographers practice.

-In 2019, it is expected that regulations will be passed by the Alberta Government which will declare DMS to be officially regulated through ACMDTT.
+In 2019, it is expected that regulations will be passed by the Alberta Government that will declare DMS to be officially regulated through ACMDTT.

 What regulation means to the public

-- Assurance that all sonographers are highly-trained health professionals who meet established standards for entry-to-practice and throughout the practice of their profession.
+- Assurance that all sonographers practicing in Alberta are highly trained health professionals who meet established standards for entry-to-practice and throughout the practice of their profession.

 - A fair and transparent process for complaints and unprofessional conduct issues is established.